kiboschool/course-c4s-writing/src/communicating-for-success/drafting/drafting-overview.md

 - Slow and inefficient text creation
 - Revising and editing your text while writing the first draft

+---

 > 📺 Watch the following video to learn more about drafting.

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/omWlLhcN3yk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+---

+## Drafting Tips

+**TODO: Paraphrease and consolidate these!**

+Here are some additional tips to keep in mind when drafting:
+- You don’t have to write your text “in order”
+- Begin writing with the part you know the most about.
+- Keep your audience and purpose in mind as you write
+- Don’t let a roadblock in one section stop you
+- Write the first draft as quickly as possible
+- Write in time blocks
+- Talk it out
+- Know when to walk away
+- Take short breaks to refresh your mind.

+[Sources]Essential Writing Skills for College; Writing for Success

 ---